Generally covariant quantum mechanics: Introduction

 We work in units of $c=1$ and signature $-+++$ in the spacetime case.
-In what follows, we will more precisely distinguish between the real local coordinate vector fields $\del_\mu\in \CD(M)$ and their image $p_\mu=\rho(\del_\mu)$ as the corresponding local momentum operators.
-Here $x^\mu, \del_\mu$ are local generators of $A=\CD(M)$ as a noncommutative coordinate algebra, with image generating the quantum mechanics.
-However, in the classical limit $\lambda=0$ of this algebra, the $\del_\mu$ also deserve to be called $p_\mu$, but now referring to the real classical momentum of a single particle moving on a geodesic as explained above and with $\CD(M)$ extending this picture via noncommutative geometry.
-We will also use $\mu$ for the geodesic time scale parameter (of mass dimension) rather than $m$, as this is an effective mass that comes out of the interpretation rather than apriori attached to a massive scalar field.
-We resisted calling the geodesic time parameter $\tau$ for similar reasons.
+In what follows, we will distinguish between the real coordinate vector fields $\del_\mu$ as locally defined elements of $\CD(M)$ and their image $p_\mu=\rho(\del_\mu)$ as the corresponding local momentum operators.
+In the classical limit $\lambda=0$ of this algebra, the $\del_\mu$ map to $p_\mu$ as the real classical locally-defined momentum of a single particle moving on a geodesic as explained above.
+This gives continuity with usual notations in physics, extended to $\CD(M)$ via noncommutative geometry.